Be a part of the 2020 Transportation Conference!

 Wednesday's Keynote Speaker - Angie Schmitt

-Angie Schmitt is a well-known transportation writer and planner based in Cleveland.
-She is the author of the upcoming book Right of Way: Race, Class and the Silent Crisis of Pedestrian Deaths in America, which was published Aug.
+Angie is a well-known transportation writer and planner based in Cleveland.
+She is the author of the book Right of Way: Race, Class and the Silent Crisis of Pedestrian Deaths in America, which was published Aug.
 27th by Island Press.
 Her writing and commentary have appeared in the New York Times, the Atlantic, NPR and elsewhere.
-She was the long time editor for Streetsblog.
+She was the long time national editor for Streetsblog.
 Schmitt is the founder of the Cleveland-based urban planning firm 3MPH, which specializes in pedestrian safety.